stanichor/stanichor.github.io/_posts/2025-07-17-rat-demographics.md

 ### Summary

 The LessWrong community has undergone an interesting political trajectory.
-Libertarians were dominant in 2009 at 45% of survey respondents, dropped to a low of 26% by 2016, and rebounded to 32% by 2024.
+Libertarians were the plurality in 2009 at 45% of survey respondents, dropped to a low of 26% by 2016, and rebounded to 32% by 2024.
 Social Democrats started at just 12% in 2009, peaked at 40% in 2014, and fell to 21% by 2024.
-Liberals have been more stable, starting at 38% in 2009, dipping to 29% in 2014, and rising to a dominant 42% by 2024.
+Liberals have been more stable, starting at 38% in 2009, dipping to 29% in 2014, and rising to 42% by 2024.
 Conservatives have remained mostly stable, hovering between 4% and 6% throughout the years.

 From 2017 to 2024, the SSC/ACX community saw a rise in liberals (~7 percentage points, from 28% to 35%) beginning in 2019, a fall in libertarians (~7 percentage points, from 27% to 20%) that ended by 2020, a steady increase in conservatives (~4 percentage points, from 6% to 10%), and a decline in neoreactionaries (~3 percentage points, from 5% to 2%) starting in 2020.

 In EA from 2015 to 2024, the proportion of libertarians fell ~5 percentage points (from 13% to 8%), while centrists rose ~5 percentage points (from 8% to 13%).
 Among left-leaning respondents, those identifying as center-left rose steadily (~11 percentage points, from 36% to 47%), while those identifying as left remained stable (34%-40%) until 2024, when they suddenly dropped ~12 percentage points (from 40% to 28%).

 Overall, LessWrong and SSC/ACX are *much* more libertarian than EA, with LessWrong being moderately more libertarian than SSC/ACX.
-SSC/ACX is also more conservative than either LessWrong or EA.
+SSSC/ACX is also more conservative than both LessWrong and EA.

 [^1]: LessWrong Surveys Featuring Gender
     - [2024 LW Survey](https://www.lesswrong.com/posts/gpZBWNFxymsqnPB92/2024-unofficial-lesswrong-survey-results)